strawberry-graphql/strawberry/docs/05_integrations/pydantic.md

 data = UserType.from_pydantic(instance, extra={'age': 10})
 ```

-The data dictionary structure follows the structure of your data, if you have a
+The data dictionary structure follows the structure of your data -- if you have
-list of `User`, you should send an extra that is the list of User with the
+a list of `User`, you should send an `extra` that is the list of `User` with the
 missing data (in this case, `age`).

-You don't need to send all fields, data from the model is used first and then
+You don't need to send all fields; data from the model is used first and then
-the `extra` parameter is used to fill in any additional missing data
+the `extra` parameter is used to fill in any additional missing data.

-To convert a strawberry instance to a pydantic instance and trigger validation,
+To convert a Strawberry instance to a pydantic instance and trigger validation,
-you can use `to_pydantic` on the strawberry instance:
+you can use `to_pydantic` on the Strawberry instance:

 ```python
 import strawberry